JWFanggit/LOTVS-CAP/README.md

 In this work, we provide two cases of training and testing evalution: MINI-Train-Test and FULL-Train-Test.
 The training and testing set of MINI-Train-Test is the same as the work [2].

 # Training
+Implementation details:
+The code is implemented by Python 3.9 with the Pytorch platform.

 MINI-Train: Download the training sample configuration [Here](https://pan.baidu.com/s/1tgXcaEaWQdgmoB7eubuZfA)(Extraction code:i8mg)

 FULL-Train(CAP-DATA-Train):Download the training sample configuration [Here](https://pan.baidu.com/s/13iFDdi_aInqQBFOJHOXl8w)(Extraction code:keh4)